-"Thank you, cheri, but if you will excuse me…" I stood and smiled and walked away like I was going to get something to drink.
+"Thank you, cheri, but if you will excuse me…" I stood and smiled and walked away as though I were going to get something to drink.
 In reality, I took two bites of the cake and tossed the rest.
 Cake is much too fattening, if you ask me.
 It takes a lot of work to maintain the beauty that I have.
 There was no way I would let all of it go just for one piece of cake, no matter how good it tasted.

-As I entered the kitchen to find something better for me, I crossed paths with a brunette man.
+As I entered the kitchen to find something better for me, I crossed paths with a brunet man.
 Merlin, he was tall.
 How did he possibly fit through the doorframe?
 I did not stop and gawk, though.
 I merely passed by and marched to the cabinets.
 In the top there were usually some whole wheat crackers.
-I-
+I—

 There was a cough behind me.
 I blinked.
 I turned around, seeing that he had not left the kitchen at all.
 Oh.
 Well, that was unexpected.
 Maybe he had been looking for something, too, but could not find it.

 "Do you need something?"
 I asked with a small smile.